Leetspeak passwords – predictable and crackable

 Password complexity is believed to increase security, but it can also lead users to predictable patterns.
 As such, securing your organizational data requires passwords that are checked against:

-- A password blacklist/leaked password list
+- A compromised password list

 - Common character substitutions